sxu509/benchmarkingstudy/README.md

 # Benchmarking and Evaluation of Deconvolution Algorithms
-We present a comprehensive benchmark of the robustness and resilience of computational deconvolution methods for estimating cell type proportions in bulk tissue samples.
-This study focuses on comparing reference-based and reference-free approaches.
+We present a comprehensive benchmark assessing the robustness and resilience of computational deconvolution methods for estimating cell-type proportions from bulk RNA-seq data.
+This study systematically compares reference-based and reference-free approaches across diverse simulation and perturbation settings, providing insights into their performance, stability, and failure modes.

+Xu, S., Chen, D., Wang, X., Li, S. (2025).
+Robustness and resilience of computational deconvolution methods for bulk RNA sequencing data. *Briefings in Bioinformatics*, 26(3), bbaf264. https://doi.org/10.1093/bib/bbaf264}{doi:10.1093/bib/bbaf264

 ## Cell level gene expression datasets